HienTruong89/Data_science/README.md

 For each subject, basic Python codes were developed on a public dataset.
 The findings were presented on the PowerPoint slides attached.
 This could help beginners start working with data science.

-# 2. How data science benefits business and scientific research

-Let's learn and find out together how data science benefits business and research.

-To answer this question, we just need to work with data, such as through exploratory data analysis and building predictive models.
-From the insights, we can see trends and correlations between variables in the data.
-Then the models help us predict the future trend based on the current dataset.